DanNBullock/WiMSE/docs/_sources/chapterSummaries.md

 #### A categorical segmentation

 In this chapter we examine another approach to tractogram segmentation.
-This time we use larger amalgums of areas than the previous chapter to form regions like the frontal, parietal, occipital, and temporal lobes.
-We'll note that anatomically coherent strucutres begin to emerge from this approach, and consider how this could serve as a first step towards the segmentation of anatomically coherent white matter structures.
+This time we use larger amalgams of areas than the previous chapter to form regions like the frontal, parietal, occipital, and temporal lobes.
+We'll note that anatomically coherent structures begin to emerge from this approach, and consider how this could serve as a first step towards the segmentation of anatomically coherent white matter structures.